AWS Lambda vs EC2: Comparison of AWS Compute Resources

 With AWS Lambda, the computing resources scale up and back down automatically based on real-time demands.
 At present, AWS Lambda supports multiple languages and is used within applications in different ways or as a back-end as a service.

-Popularly known as serverless architecture, AWS Lambda is a splendid example of how the overhead of an operation team is going to be a distant memory.
+Popularly known as serverless architecture, AWS Lambda performance is a splendid example of how the overhead of an operation team is going to be a distant memory.

 What is EC2?